 Adjust baking time a bit shorter so zucchini doesn’t become too mushy.
 Some moisture from zucchini will release but not as much as using raw zucchini.
 Overall textures of the zucchini will be slightly softer, so don’t over-bake.

 Thanks to that awesome day in studio with all the stylists for reminding us how much we all love (but don’t eat often) lasagna.
-Now we need to make it again and serve beer on the side.
+Now we need to make this zucchini lasagna again and serve beer on the side.
 Enjoy.

 -diane and todd